ChALkeR/notes/Improper-markup-sanitization.md

 _Note: I did not discover and was not searching for clickjacking issues in Atlassian software, I am just commenting their policy._

-As another example, I think that PoCs and vulnerability details disclosure should be avoided until the issue is actually fixed, if possible — and at least two abovementioned projects managed to disclosed their PoCs prior to the fix while still treating the corresponding issues as security vulnerabilities.
+As another example, I think that PoCs and vulnerability details disclosure should be avoided until the issue is actually fixed, if possible — and at least two abovementioned projects managed to disclose their PoCs prior to the fix while still treating the corresponding issues as security vulnerabilities.

 I believe there should be a good instruction on how to deal with security reports somewhere on the internet — if you are aware of